KevKibe/TimeSeries-Prediction-on-climate-data-using-Deep-Learning/README.md

 ## TimeSeries-Prediction-on-climate-data-using-Deep-Learning
 ## Description
-- This is a time-series forecasting project on climate data specifically temperture data using an RNN model with 3 LSTM layers and Dense layers at the end.
-The
+- This is a time-series forecasting project on climate data specifically temperture data using a deep learning model consisting of a 1D convolutional layer, followed by three LSTM (Long Short-Term Memory) layers, and three dense layers, with a single unit output layer for prediction.